Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Introduction

 \subsection{Literature Review}

-The problem of selecting the best system or a good system through simulation has been widely studied in the simulation literature.
-The problem is often called the ranking-and-selection (R\&S).
+The problem of selecting the best or a good choice of decision variables through simulation has been widely studied in the simulation literature.
+The problem is \revisee{often called ranking-and-selection (R\&S)}.
 We refer to \cite{hong2020review} as a recent review of this literature.
 There have been two approaches to categorize the R\&S literature.
 One approach is differentiating the frequentist view and the Bayesian view when describing the probability models and procedures in R\&S; see \cite{kim2006selecting} and \cite{chick2006subjective}.
 The other approach differentiates the fixed-confidence procedures and the fixed-budget procedures; see \cite{hunter2017parallel} and \cite{hong2020review}.
-In particular, the probability of correct selection (PCS) of the best system has been a widely used guarantee for both types of procedures.
-For fixed-budget procedures, the R\&S problem is usually formulated as a computation resource allocation problem with the goal of maximizing the PCS under a budget constraint; see \cite{chen1996lower}, \cite{chen2000simulation}, \cite{chick2001new}, \cite{frazier2009knowledge}, \cite{chen2011stochastic}, \cite{peng2018ranking}, \cite{wu2018analyzing} among others. \cite{gao2017new} consider a fixed-budget procedure but with a different guarantee called expected opportunity cost.
-Fixed-confidence procedures, on the other hand, develop simulation algorithms to deliver the best system with a given PCS guarantee; see \cite{kim2001fully}, \cite{kim2005comparison}, \cite{frazier2014fully}, \cite{fan2016indifference} among others.
+In particular, the probability of correct selection (PCS) of the best choice of decision variables has been a widely used guarantee for both types of procedures.
+Generally in the \revisee{R\&S} problems, there is no structural information such as convexity that is considered.